flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 !!! warning "Real Life and Online ATC Considerations"
     It is the sole responsibility of the pilot to conduct proper flight planning and execution.
 It is not sufficient to solely rely on the automatic aircraft guidance and indications.
-All indications and guidance need to be monitored and reconfirmed by the flight crew at all times.<p/> This is especially true for Auto Flight, where the flight crew must monitor all instruments and the flight in general constantly, and they must be able to take over the flight manually at any moment.<p/>
+All indications and guidance need to be monitored and reconfirmed by the flight crew at all times.

+    This is especially true for Auto Flight, where the flight crew must monitor all instruments and the flight in general constantly, and they must be able to take over the flight manually at any moment.<p/>
-    Always remember Airbus' Golden Rules:<p/>
+    Always remember Airbus' Golden Rules:

     ![golden rules image](../../assets/advanced-guides/vnav/goldenrules.png)

 ## Recovering to Normal Law